vinceskahan/v5wiki/view-logs.md

 ## Log levels

 The system logging facility has different *log levels*.
 For example, a message about something that is important but non-fatal might be a *WARNING*, a message about normal report generation might be *INFO*, and *DEBUG* messages will appear if you enable verbose logging.
-Messages about events that affect WeeWX operation will typically be at the *ERROR* level.
+Messages about events that adversely affect WeeWX operation will typically be at the *ERROR* level.
 These messages include a mis-configured driver or extension, a failed attempt to upload data, or failure to save data to the database,

 When you enable *debug* in the WeeWX configuration file, this enables **many** more messages, but at the *DEBUG* level.
 These messages can help you diagnose problems with hardware, report generation, and network issues.